Tag Archives: chickpeas

 26 Nov

-Perhaps this year I will be able to keep a stash of more sensible snacks around, so that I can maintain my normally reasonable and pleasurable way of eating.
-These crispy, spicy chickpeas will be a good start.
-They take absolutely no time to throw together, and they make a wonderful snack, garnish, or added protein, whether I am looking for something snacky or something to plump up a meal.
+These crispy, spicy chickpeas take absolutely no time to throw together, and they make a wonderful snack, garnish, or added protein, whether you’re looking for something snacky or something to plump up a meal.
 My current favorite way to eat them (aside from just eating them as they are, which is simply wonderful) is to throw them on a pile of quinoa, chopped raw spinach, and avocado, then drizzle everything with a touch of balsamic vinegar and olive oil.
 The spices are just perfect and the tiny kick of heat makes for a nice surprise.
-All in all, these little chickpeas are a welcome addition to the day, no matter the season.

 Last Year: Slow-Cooked Beans and Huevos Rancheros